 It's Election Day 2019.
 Here's What To Watch

-Voters in four states head to the polls on Tuesday.
+Voters in four states head to the polls on Tuesday for general statewide elections of note.
 These off-year contests may not be as high profile as the 2020 presidential and congressional elections will be a year from now, but they could offer some important hints on how voters are feeling about President Trump, impeachment, guns and more.

 The main action is happening in three states: Kentucky, Mississippi and Virginia.
 The first two have gubernatorial races in which Democrats have a chance to pull off upsets in states that went heavily for Trump.
 State-level contests have been the one place where voters have been willing to split with their party — choosing someone to manage state affairs may feel different to voters than choosing a representative to send to Washington, D.C., or picking a president.